 A huge thank you for supporting this year's Thanksgiving Turkey Drive.
-Because of your generous donations, Our Knights of Columbus Council 14077 were able to provide 672 turkeys & almost 300 fixings bags to families in need in Omaha.
+Because of your generous donations, Our Knights of Columbus Council was able to provide 672 turkeys & almost 300 Fixins bags to families in need.
 Based on an average family of four, we fed almost 2,700 people.
-Thank you also to the 25 Knights and family members who took the time to help pick up and store turkeys, fill fixings bags and make deliveries to the 17 charities we served.
+Thank you also to the 25 Knights/family members who took the time to help pick up turkeys, fill fixins bags and make deliveries to the 17 charities we served.
 Your St. Charles Knights, putting our faith in action through charity.

-Through good communication, we can inform people about the activities of the Knights and when these activities will be taking place as well as the results after the event.
-By doing this, we can motivate our members to get involved in the Council through participation in the activities that interest them and through individual action.
-We can give our members a sense of responsibility and pride.
-We can also make recruitment easier since more people will be familiar with what our organization is and what we are doing.
+By doing these simple steps, we can motivate our members to get more involved in the Council through participation in activities that interest them and give them a sense of responsibility and pride in their actions.
+We also make recruitment easier since more people will be familiar with all the charitable things your council is doing.